-Pakistan Independence Day, observed annually on 14th of August, is the nation’s most beloved national holiday with millions of Pakistanis coming together to mark the anniversary of the birth of their nation.
-The holiday commemorates the day when Pakistan achieved ‘complete’ independence and was officially declared a sovereign state following the end of British Raj in 1947.
+Pakistan Independence Day, observed annually on the 14th of August, is the nation’s most beloved national holiday with millions of Pakistanis coming together to mark the anniversary of the birth of their nation.
+The holiday commemorates the day when Pakistan achieved ‘complete’ independence and was officially declared a sovereign state following the end of the British Raj in 1947.

 What Is Pakistan Independence Day?

 The Independence Day of Pakistan is observed every year on August 14th.
 On this day, the whole Pakistani nation rejoices and celebrates the fruits of independence, freedom, and progress.
 The holiday is special because it marks the declaration of independence in 1947 and an end to British rule.

 Date: August 14,

 Across the country, Pakistanis don green and white on August 14 to celebrate their nation’s independence with parades, festivals, and fireworks.
 The event holds a great historical significance, as it marks the day Pakistan secured independence from the British after so many revolutionary wars and freedom struggles.

 How Did Pakistan Gain Independence?

 In the 17th century, the British East India Company turned into the strongest power in South Asia, taking by force the control from the Mughal Empire, which had been established by invading Muslim Turks, and over time the British increased its political authority over a significant part of the region.
 A progression of wars battled in the Punjab and Sindh during the 1840s added these domains to British control, and by 1900 British India incorporated all of what is today India, Pakistan, and Bangladesh.